A Complete Beginner's Guide To Cannabis Edibles

 How long do the effects of edibles last?

-Not only do edibles have a longer onset time, but the effects of cannabis edibles can last up to six hours when appropriately dosed.
+Not only do edibles have a longer onset time, but their effects can last up to six hours when appropriately dosed.

-If you consume a particularly large amount of cannabis edibles, residual effects of the herb may still be felt within the first 24 hours.
+If you consume a particularly large amount, residual effects of the herb may still be felt within the first 24 hours.

 However, the edible experience typically peaks within the first four hours after consuming.